-I got into tech by learning system administration and setting up servers.
+I got into computer science by learning about the Linux kernel and administrating servers.

-I started the Epitech computer science school and learned to tackle technical concepts and applying them quickly by working on small projects.
+After high school, I became a student at Epitech and learned to tackle technical concepts and apply them quickly by working on small projects.

 My goal is to use my knowledge and experience to make software helping its users accomplish their needs.

 The first usage of the SCHC framework (RFC 8724) on Rust!